Skip to main content

 Monitor node activity through logs with:

-docker-compose logs -f --tail 100 poktrolld
+docker compose logs -f --tail 100 full-node

 Inspecting the Full Node

-If you run docker ps, you should see a full_node running which you can inspect using the commands below.
+If you run docker ps, you should see a full-node running which you can inspect using the commands below.

 CometBFT Status